Graduate

 * If the date falls on a weekend or holiday, the deadline will be the following business day.

-University Graduate Non-Teaching and Teaching Assistantships are managed by colleges and schools https://www.pvamu.edu/academics/.
-These appointments are available for full-time, enrolled graduate students.
+Most Graduate Research, Teaching, and Non-Teaching Assistantships are managed by colleges and schools.
+These positions are available for full-time, enrolled graduate students.
 Assistantships may be distinguished as follows:

 - A graduate non-teaching assistant must have a bachelor’s degree and may be assigned to tasks that do not involve classroom teaching.
 Such activities may include laboratory assistance, research assistance, grading objective examinations, keeping class records, and performing similar functions.